kidskoding/pg/README.md

 # pg
-a powerful demonstration of a headless application using postgres with a Rust backend, powered by tokio and axum
+a powerful demonstration of a headless application using postgres with a Rust backend, powered by tokio, axum, reqwest, and clap